EugeneCore/litebase/readme.md

 });
 ```

-Both methods can be used with no callback:
+.delete method can be used with no callback:

 ```js
 db.delete('users', {login: 'newton'});